 The case for moving some of your 401K (or traditional IRA) money to a Roth IRA each year starting now.

 401K (or traditional IRA): Contributions are tax deferred - money going in is tax free, but you pay tax when you take the money out.

-Roth IRA: Contributions are taxed, but withdrawals can be tax free if the money has been in the account for at least 5 years.
+Roth IRA: You pay taxes on contributions, but gains are tax free if the money has been in the account for at least 5 years.

 401K and Roth IRA - similarities

 If you withdraw the money prior to age 59 and a half, you will pay a penalty.

 As of mid 2022, rolling over 401K money to a Roth IRA incurs no penalty at any age, there is no limit on the roll over amount, no income cap, and no work restriction.
 However, you still pay federal and maybe state tax on the amount you roll over.